sdolenc/cgm-remote-monitor/README.md

 ## Installation software requirements:
+- ***** git, vs code
 - [Node.js](http://nodejs.org/) Latest Node v14 or v16 LTS.
 Node versions that do not have the latest security patches will not be supported.
 Use [Install instructions for Node](https://nodejs.org/en/download/package-manager/) or use `bin/setup.sh`)
 - [MongoDB](https://www.mongodb.com/download-center?jmp=nav#community) 4.2 or 4.4.
+- add non-root (standard) user

-As a non-root user clone this repo then install dependencies into the root of the project:
+As a non-root user clone this repo, checkout `stepdo/dev` then install dependencies into the root of the project:

 ```bash
 $ npm install